Web-Site Technical Information

 - PHPscripting language

 All of the web-site pages, documents and data are maintained in a Subversion version control system.
-Apache Subversion (often abbreviated SVN) is a software versioning and revision control system distributed as free software.
+Apache Subversion (SVN) is a software versioning and revision control system distributed as free software.

 The Subversion repository is stored on the Network Attached Storage (NAS) device described in the hardware section above.

-The following is a summary of the initial effort and resources expended in putting this 550 Squadron and RAF North Killingholme Association page on-line:
+The following is a summary of the initial effort and resources (historical information) expended in putting the 550 Squadron and RAF North Killingholme Association web-site on-line:

 - Time it took to register domain name: 2mins